 Hi, CI! is our monthly series featuring the best team we know - the Capacity Interactive team!
 You will learn more about the people who help arts organizations market smarter.
-This month, we're featuring one of our Senior Analysts, who loves Doonya, the arts, and is a passionate teacher inside and outside of work.
+This month, we're featuring one of our Consultants, who loves Doonya, the arts, and is a passionate teacher inside and outside of work.

-Priya Iyer, Senior Analyst
+Priya Iyer, Consultant

 How long have you been at CI?

 I joined CI at the beginning of February 2016.

 I usually say Pittsburgh because I spent the second half of my childhood in a suburb of it (GO STEELERS!), but I also spent all of my elementary school years in a suburb of Atlanta, so I suppose that’s part of it.
 On top of that, I was actually born in Milwaukee.

 What were you doing before joining the CI team?

 I was working at Dodger Properties, a Broadway producing company, where I focused on the marketing and sales of Jersey Boys and Matilda The Musical, worldwide.

 What drew you to work at Capacity Interactive?

 I attended CI’s Digital Marketing Boot Camp in the fall of 2015.
 I heard about the conference through a friend, who told me it was one of the best in the industry.
 I spent those two days at the conference in awe.
 Not only did I learn an incredible amount, but I was moved by the desire of various organizations to help one another.
 Everyone was eager to lift each other up.
 The passion in the room was palpable and everyone recognized how lucky they were to be marketing the arts.
 I decided I had to be a part of it!